chahnel/kroehne.github.io/4_Cookbook.md

 **Instructions: **

-• Start with a simple page prepared with a frame and a panel (see III.1.1.1).
+?
+Start with a simple page prepared with a frame and a panel (see III.1.1.1).

-• Add a HTML text field to the page and adjust the size to fit the panel by selecting HTMLTextField from the Palette and draw a rectangle within the panel.
+?
+Add a HTML text field to the page and adjust the size to fit the panel by selecting HTMLTextField from the Palette and draw a rectangle within the panel.

 > *Alternatively, you can also use TextField or SingleLineTextField from the palette to create a regular text field and a simple text field, respectively.
 The following steps are the same.
 See section II.3.4.1 to get more information about different text fields.*

-• A text input field appears immediately in the drawn rectangle.
+?
+A text input field appears immediately in the drawn rectangle.
 You can use it to directly write your text in the text field.
 But as long as it is active, you cannot edit your text.
 Click anywhere outside the HTML text field (e.g., on the panel) to deselect it.
-Now, you can double-click the HTML text field to open the “HTML Text Editor”.
+Now, you can double-click the HTML text field to open the ?HTML Text Editor?.

-• Insert your welcome-text for the instruction page.
+?
+Insert your welcome-text for the instruction page.

-• Close the “HTML Text Editor” by “Save and Close” button.
+?
+Close the ?HTML Text Editor? by ?Save and Close? button.

 | WelcomePageExample.zip| Edit View and Preview                                        |
 |--------------------------------------------------------------------------------------|